-Pain relief is usually experienced after around two weeks, but it is recommended that the knee is rested for two weeks.
+Pain relief is usually experienced after around two weeks, but it is recommended that the knee is rested for a fortnight following the procedure.

 The procedure is generally well-tolerated and the adverse effects reported in studies were generally mild.
-The side effects were largely related to the injection procedure itself, including:
+The side effects were largely related to the injection procedure itself.
+They included:

 - Injection site discomfort

 These adverse effects tend to settle spontaneously and generally do not require any specific treatments.

 When Will I See Results?

 - Results from early healing may be appreciated after 1-2 weeks, although healing and repair will continue gradually for many months.